Presidency of Woodrow Wilson: Cabinet and administration

 After the election, Wilson quickly chose William Jennings Bryan as Secretary of State, and Bryan offered advice on the remaining members of Wilson's cabinet.
 William Gibbs McAdoo, a prominent Wilson supporter who married Wilson's daughter in 1914, became Secretary of the Treasury, while James Clark McReynolds, who had successfully prosecuted prominent antitrust cases, was chosen as Attorney General.
 On the advice of Underwood, Wilson appointed Texas Congressman Albert S. Burleson as Postmaster General.
-Bryan resigned in 1915 due to his opposition to Wilson hard line's towards Germany in the aftermath of the sinking of the RMS Lusitania.
+Bryan resigned in 1915 due to his opposition to Wilson's hard line toward Germany in the aftermath of the sinking of the RMS Lusitania.
 Bryan was replaced by Robert Lansing, and Wilson took more direct control of his administration's foreign policy after Bryan's departure.
 Newton D. Baker, a progressive Democrat, became Secretary of War in 1916, and Baker led the War Department during World War I. Wilson's cabinet experienced turnover after the conclusion of World War I, with Carter Glass replacing McAdoo as Secretary of the Treasury and A. Mitchell Palmer becoming Attorney General.

 Wilson's chief of staff ("Secretary") was Joseph Patrick Tumulty from 1913 to 1921.
 Tumulty's position provided a political buffer and intermediary with the press, and his irrepressible spirit offset the president's often dour disposition.
 Wilson's first wife, Ellen Axson Wilson, died on August 6, 1914.
 Wilson married Edith Bolling Galt in 1915, and she assumed full control of Wilson's schedule, diminishing Tumulty's power.
 The most important foreign policy advisor and confidant was "Colonel" Edward M. House until Wilson broke with him in early 1919, for his missteps at the peace conference in Wilson's absence.
 Wilson's vice president, former Governor Thomas R. Marshall of Indiana, played little role in the administration.